ForNeVeR/jtray/Readme.md

     $ gradle build

 ## Configuration
-All configuration data is read from the `./jtra.properties` file.
-It should be in a [Java Properties file format](http://docs.oracle.com/cd/E23095_01/Platform.93/ATGProgGuide/html/s0204propertiesfileformat01.html).
+All the configuration data read from `./jtray.properties` file.
+It should be a file in [Java Properties file format](http://docs.oracle.com/cd/E23095_01/Platform.93/ATGProgGuide/html/s0204propertiesfileformat01.html).
 There is an example in `jtray.properties.example`.